Kerry Dawkins, 2019

-These assumptions are unquestioned and are probably not even noticed.
 Most adherents of medical frameworks may not even realise that they are operating on a set of tacit assumptions, but that doesn’t diminish the harm of those assumptions.
-Because they’re operating from a closed system of information that doesn’t allow new interpretations of trauma, dissociation and plurality, people like this are disinclined to listen to people’s direct experiences.
-This is a frequent problem amongst medical professionals working in the mental health and developmental disability fields; because their patients have ‘broken brains’, their narratives are intrinsically invalid.
+Because they’re operating from a closed system of information that doesn’t allow new interpretations of trauma, dissociation and plurality, practitioners like this are disinclined to listen to people’s direct experiences.
+This is a frequent problem among medical professionals working in the mental health and developmental disability fields; because their patients have ‘broken brains’, their narratives are intrinsically invalid.

-These assumptions colour the way HNS advise clinicians who work with traumatised patients.
-The treatment goals in The Haunted Self are simply warmed-up integration evangelism: focussing on normalising the patient’s mental processes rather than focussing on their quality of life as the patient themself defines it.
+These assumptions colour HNS’ advice for clinicians who work with traumatised patients.
+The treatment goals in The Haunted Self are simply warmed-up integration evangelism: focusing on normalising the patient’s mental processes rather than focussing on their quality of life as the patient themself defines it.
 Plus ça change, plus c’est la même chose.
-Non-plurals who experience a scattered self-concept may benefit from integrating dissociated parts of their experience, but the authors also insinuate that the members of trauma-based plural systems are also dissociated parts that must be integrated into the supposed ‘real individual’ behind them.
+Non-plurals who experience a scattered self-concept may benefit from integrating dissociated parts of their experience, but the authors also insinuate that the members of trauma-based plural systems are also dissociated parts that must be integrated into the supposed ‘real individual’.
 HNS recognise that system-members can have strong self-concepts – what they call ‘emancipation’ – but HNS are emphatic that they are still parts of an idealised true individual, not proper people in and of themselves.
 We are turned into pseudo-people who can be suppressed and stripped apart to be rebuilt into a Real Person, and this process is apparently beneficial even if it causes psychological harm to the system.
-HNS even fall into the ‘types of alters’ stereotypes, like protectors, inner self helper and persecutors.
+HNS even fall into the ‘types of alters’ stereotypes: protectors, inner self-helper and persecutors.

 In ‘Critiquing the Requirement of Oneness over Multiplicity’, the psychologist Kymbra Clayton (2005) provides a trenchant critique of the idea that oneness itself should be the ultimate goal for treatment.
 She also argues that the compulsory unitary self is socially constructed, not an absolute requirement for mental health.
 The DSM-IV, current at the time of The Haunted Self’s publication, describes DID as a ‘failure to integrate various aspects of identity, memory and consciousness’ (American Psychiatric Association, 1994, p.
 484, in Clayton, 2005).
 The clinicians Clayton cites focus on appropriateness and compliance with therapists’ and psychiatrists’ courses of treatment, rather than trauma support that allows for more patient autonomy.
 Normalisation through fusion is the desired telos, even when that fusion may itself produce distress and PTSD symptoms (Putnam, 1989, & Ross, 1989, in Clayton, 2005).
 Colin Ross, a psychiatrist who specialises in DID, said in 1997 that ‘the goal of treatment of MPD is not palliation.
 It is cure’ (in Clayton, 2005).
-HNS are barely different to Ross in their view of trauma-based multiplicity.
-For example, one member of a DID system expressed worry over their therapist’s efforts to persuade them to fuse, describing it as potentially ‘murdering my inner people’.
+HNS are barely different from Ross in their view of trauma-based multiplicity.
 HNS’ focus seems to be on what the therapists want, rather than what their clients want.
 For example, one member of a DID system worried that their therapist was persuading them to ‘murder [their] inner people’ through fusion.
 There is an insinuation that systems cannot engage with deeper thoughts, have insights into their behaviour or face their trauma head-on without fusing themselves into an idealised single personality.
 This is disablist, disempowering nonsense that doesn’t reflect our reality, or the reality of most other systems we know.

 In contrast to the strict adherence to the medical model that HNS, Ross and their ideological allies espouse, Clayton cites postmodernist thinkers who suggest that multiplicity may actually be a valid, alternative way of being, similar to our own system’s views.
 Like HNS, Clayton wrote during the era of the DSM-IV, which declared multiplicity pathological regardless of its actual effect on systems’ functioning.
-The assumptions that HNS espouse, and that Clayton criticises, are less entrenched in more recent literature, but the continued promotion of HNS’ work means their minor variation on the likes of Colin Ross remains influential.
+These attitudes towards plurality are less entrenched in more recent literature, but the continued promotion of HNS’ work means their minor variation on the likes of Colin Ross remains influential.

 HNS’ model of DID therefore adds very little new to the conversation about plurality.
-Whilst they do integrate a number of different trauma-related conditions under a seemingly cohesive umbrella, they have failed to question some of the frameworks in which their model is situated.
+Although they do integrate a number of different trauma-related conditions under a seemingly cohesive umbrella, they have failed to question some of the frameworks in which their model is situated.
 The same Integration Evangelism, focus on normalisation over quality of life and dehumanisation of plural systems and their individual members permeates The Haunted Self.
-I don’t think HNS intend to dehumanise or ‘other’ people, but they have done.
-I agree with HNS that people with extensive trauma histories must receive treatment that helps them to cope with their pasts and face their present and future with confidence, but that goal is not synonymous with forced normalisation that may or may not improve people’s lives.
+HNS may not have intended to dehumanise or ‘other’ people, but they have done it all the same.
+I agree with HNS that people with extensive trauma histories must receive treatment that helps them to cope with their pasts, and face their present and future with confidence, but that goal is not synonymous with forced normalisation that may or may not improve their lives.

 Related articles on this site